 As a student, you may experience a range of issues that can create barriers to learning and your overall success.
-These could include things such as increased anxiety, alcohol/drug problems, trouble adjusting and difficulty concentrating.
 As these stressors increase, it could interfere with functioning and making everyday decisions.
+The College can assist by offering confidential guidance, support, and direction to help you with life's challenges through the IMPACT Student Life Assistance Program.
+Some of the challenges you may be feeling, include:

 Depression